Skip to content

 Detection Criteria

-Filename patterns: - CLAUDE.md - README.md - PROJECT.md - OVERVIEW.md
+Filename patterns: - CLAUDE.md - README.md

 Content-based detection: - Contains project context markers - Has sections like "Tech Stack", "Architecture", "Core Principles"